Accenture/mercury/guides/CHAPTER-1.md

 2. `LambdaFunction` is untyped, but it will transport PoJo from the caller to the input of your function
 3. `KotlinLambdaFunction` is a typed lambda function using Kotlin suspend function

-## Trying the "hello.world" function
+## Execute the "hello.world" function

-With the application started in a command terminal, please use a browser to visit http://127.0.0.1:8085/api/hello/world
+With the application started in a command terminal, please use a browser to point to: http://127.0.0.1:8085/api/hello/world

 It will echo the HTTP headers from the browser like this: